-And while both the parasite (Tetracapsuloides bryosalmonae — a relative of jellyfish, corals, and sea anemones) and the fish-killing disease (Proliferative Kidney Disease, or PKD) are known, questions remain on the environmental conditions that led to the outbreak.
-Hearing this call for better information, coming not only from the scientists studying PKD but also from the local folks whose lives and livelihoods were affected by the fish kill, YERC responded by launching RiverNET, a community science water monitoring program, in 2018.
+YERC launched RiverNET, a community science water monitoring program, in 2018 in response to the call for better information coming from agency scientists and local residents alike.
 It’s goal is to improve the resolution of data on both water quality and quantity by increasing the frequency of water sampling and the density of water monitoring sensors, laying the groundwork for a long-term dataset to better analyze environmental changes — including the PKD outbreak but also droughts, changing land use patterns, anything that impacts the health of the river.
 We also want that information to be accessible and relatable to the local community; to have community members play an active role designing, implementing, and promoting the project; and to have the community effectively “take ownership” of the project, its results, and its long-term sustainability — that’s the community part of community science.
 Plus, we are designing a program that is scalable and transferable to other watershed in the Greater Yellowstone Ecosystem, so it can benefit communities in other watersheds beyond the Upper Yellowstone.

 Our 2018 pilot year was a great success, as we:

-Designed and tested a suite of low-cost, fast-turnaround, user-friendly tools and techniques to empower local water monitoring efforts,
+Designed and tested a suite of low-cost, fast-turnaround, user-friendly tools and techniques to empower local water monitoring efforts

-Collected nearly 150 water quality samples with the help of local fly fishing guides,
+Collected nearly 150 water quality samples with the help of local fly fishing guides

-Deployed three sensors that are continuously collecting data and transmitting it real-time via cellular or Bluetooth,
+Deployed three sensors that are continuously collecting data and transmitting it real-time via cellular or Bluetooth

-Built positive relationships with individuals and businesses in the community as well as other researchers, conservationists, and resource managers working there,
+Built positive relationships with individuals and businesses in the community as well as other researchers, conservationists, and resource managers working there

-Worked with local K-12 educators to come up with ways to engage students in RiverNET — our crew even taught a streamside lesson for the Gardiner High School science class, using RiverNET methods to demonstrate the concept of scientific controls.
+Worked with local K-12 educators to come up with ways to engage students in RiverNET — our crew even taught a streamside lesson for the Gardiner High School science class, using RiverNET methods to demonstrate the concept of scientific controls

 And if anything, the success and momentum of RiverNET have only increased since that first season, as we have launched an “Adopt-a-River” program to generate sustaining revenues, secured a contract from Montana Fish, Wildlife, and Parks to lay the ground work for new sensor sites as well as funding for 5 more sensors, and designed a training module for the Guiding for the Future (G4F) fishing guide certification program.